curatorsigma/critic-format/TEI_subspec.md

 Text is structured as two levels of nested divs:
 - column (represented by a `div` with `type="column"`)
+    - line (represented by a `div` with `type="line"`)
+    - Every block of normal text MUST be enclosed in `<p>` unless it is special in some way (see below for special cases).
-    - line (represented by a `div` with `type="line"`) Notice that one page is one OS file, so no folio/page-breaks will ever occur inside one file.
+Notice that one page is one OS file, so no folio/page-breaks will ever occur inside one file.
 For both column and line, the `n` attribute with the correct number SHOULD be given.
 If it is not given, the number is supplied sequentially, starting from 1
 When lines or columns are missing, `n` MUST be applied.